Killusions/obsidian-latex-template/README.md

 It uses Obsidian (Markdown) for [documentation](./Overview.md) and planning, it can also be viewed with any other markdown viewer (including GitHub/GitLab).

+To open this project in Obsidian, open the root folder of this repository as a Vault, all plugins and settings should already be set up.

-For Node.js dependency management it uses [yarn v1](https://classic.yarnpkg.com/lang/en/).
+For Node.js dependency management it uses [yarn v1](https://classic.yarnpkg.com/lang/en/), please first install Node.js with npm.

 To install yarn, run `npm install --global yarn`.